VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 | \\(H_0\\) is True | \\(\alpha\\) | \\(1-\alpha\\) |
 | \\(H_0\\) is False | \\(1-\beta\\) | \\(\beta\\) |

 Lets assume we have picked all three of these parameters.
 The last piece of information we need is whether the alternative hypothesis is directional.
 For example, `the drug has a positive effect` is directional while `the drug has an effect` is not.
-This matters as we will need to adjust our significance level accordingly, as there are twice as many ways to get a false positive for a non-directional null-hypothesis than a directional one.
-Hence to maintain our desired false positive rate of \\(\alpha\\), we use the stricter rate of \\(\alpha / 2\\) in our sample size calculation below.
+This matters as we will need to adjust our significance level accordingly, as there are twice as many ways to get a false positive for a non-directional alternative hypothesis than a directional one.
+Hence to maintain our desired false positive rate of \\(\alpha\\), we would use the stricter rate of \\(\alpha / 2\\) in our sample size calculation below in case of a non-directional alternative hypothesis.

 Given all this information, the paper [So you want to run an experiment, now what?
-Some Simple Rules of Thumb for Optimal Experimental Design.](https://www.nber.org/system/files/working_papers/w15701/w15701.pdf) explains how to pick the number of samples \\(n\\) per group in section 3.1:
+Some Simple Rules of Thumb for Optimal Experimental Design](https://www.nber.org/system/files/working_papers/w15701/w15701.pdf) explains how to pick the number of samples \\(n\\) per group in section 3.1:

 $$
 n = (z_{\alpha} + z_{\beta})^2 \cdot (\sigma_A^2 + \sigma_B^2) \cdot \frac{1}{\delta^{2}}